Growing Food Together

 The GardenWorks Project Food Growers Network

 In an effort to cultivate healthy food, people, and communities, The GardenWorks Project Food Gardening Network participants receive resources for their vegetable gardens including seeds, locally-grown seedlings, access to tools, garden supplies, basic and advanced educational opportunities, and technical assistance to maintain suburban gardens.
 Those maintaining gardens of all shapes and sizes become part of a growing network of gardeners and advocates working to promote organic suburban agriculture within a thriving local food system with opportunities to connect in person and via social media groups.
-Via the Food Gardening Network, we will share a calendar of food garden education workshops happening in and around DuPage County.
+Via the Food Growers Network, we will share a calendar of food garden education workshops happening in and around DuPage County.

-We hope to inspire members of the Food Growing Network to think boldly and creatively about solutions to the food-security challenges our community faces and to be a change agent by planting extra seeds/seedlings with the intention of donating a portion of their annual harvest to their local food pantry.
+We hope to inspire members of the Food Growers Network to think boldly and creatively about solutions to the food-security challenges our community faces and to be a change agent by planting extra seeds/seedlings with the intention of donating a portion of their annual harvest to their local food pantry.
 To increase the local supply of fresh, nutritious produce, GardenWorks will assist by educating community, school, and family gardeners on how to grow, harvest, prepare and preserve vegetables in their settings, and information on their nearest food pantry, what they are in need of and will accept, and how to prepare the vegetables for donation.

 GardenWorks Project Suburban Agriculture Resource Center

-We wish to make food gardening in the DuPage County area more accessible, and to relieve some of the barriers to local food production.
+We wish to make food gardening in the western Chicagoland area more accessible, and to relieve some of the barriers to local food production.
 The Resource Center will be the hub for area gardening education and resources.
 The Resource Center (103 W. Washington St., West Chicago) will be open to any individual or group in DuPage County, and there GardenWorks will:

 - Provide seeds and seedlings to low-income families in our Home Gardening Program